-Please contact Kim Potowski at firstname.lastname@example.org if you wish to pilot the materials in Fall 2017.
+Please contact Kim Potowski at email@example.com if you wish to pilot these materials in Fall 2017 or Spring 2018.

 This is a Spanish grammar textbook that focuses on structures that are subject to sociolinguistic variation, such as había ~ habían dos ranas ‘there was ~ were two frogs’.
 It highlights the sociopolitical factors that explain why some forms are deemed prestigious and others are stigmatized.
 This sociolinguistic approach to teaching grammar moves beyond presentations of structure and use and guides students in a real-life exploration of the ways each structure is used in different parts of the Spanish-speaking world, examining which speakers use which structures in which parts of the world, the value judgments levied against them, and why prescriptivist views are less useful than descriptivist ones when seeking to understand how language is used.
 The book is written in Spanish and is meant to be the main textbook for a grammar course.